SyneRBI/SIRF/doc/SIRFLongTermPlan.md

   - Support golden-angle radial phase encoding (RPE) if `Gadgetron` toolboxes were found during built.
   - Use `sort_by_time()` for MR acquisitions.
   - Introduce encoding classes that perform the Fourier transformations instead of the `MRAcquisitionModel`.
-  - Add constructor for `GadgetronImagesVector` from `MRAcquisitionData`.
   - Methods `range_geometry` and `domain_geometry` of `AcquisitionModel` classes in Python interface, required by CIL algorithms, should obtain data via respective C++ `AcquisitionModel` classes accessors.

 # SIRF 3.2
 Target: 2022 Q1

+  - Add conjugation methods to `DataContainer` classes.
-  - Replace where possible returning `stir::Succeeded::no` with throwing exception.
+  - C++: Replace where possible returning `stir::Succeeded::no` with throwing exception.
-  - Remove `__div__` ,  `__idiv__` operators for `DataContainer` classes in Python interface required for Python2.
-  - Add `__truediv__` and `__itruediv__` Python3 operators to `DataContainer` classes.
+  - Python: clean-up of division operators
+  - CMake/build:
      - Export a CMake config file such that external C++ projects can use SIRF via CMake.
      - During the build step run the executable `ismrmrd_generate_cartesian_shepp_logan` to generate test data compatible with the installed ISMRMRD version.
-  - Require ISMRMRD not older than v1.4.2.1.
-  - Add conjugation methods to `DataContainer` classes.

 # SIRF 3.3
 Target: Q4 2022

-  - Create subsets of acquisition and image data.
-  - C++ functions to compute gradients and values of MR objective function.
   - More MR sequences (list of example sequences that we support TBC).
   - PET TOF support (no scatter; depends on STIR).
+  - Create subsets of acquisition and image data.
+  - Initial SPECT support
   - Implement creation of gated PET sinograms from listmode (depends on STIR).
   - Motion estimation via image registration in SIRF (via connection with CIL).
+  - C++:
+     - C++ functions to compute gradients and values of MR objective function.
      - Further additions to C++ Interface coherent with Python and Matlab interface (enabling a possible move to direct use of SWIG).

 # SIRF 4.0
 Target: Q4 2023

   - Software
       - LPS coordinate system that coincides with the vendor's, including handling of bed position.
-      - Full support for measured data (Siemens, GE non-TOF; MR only if ismrmrd converter available).
       - PET dynamics and gated (separate reconstructions), needs support on `DataContainer` classes.
       - Extended SPECT support, including multiple energy windows and scatter (via STIR).
       - Expanded Testing framework.